EdJ/fdn-kata-demo/README.md

 This is an opportunity to show off your coding skills!
 A kata is just a small, repeatable coding exercise designed to practice your abilities, but we've found that they're a great way for people to demonstrate their programming prowess.

 Please spend no more than 30 minutes on the task :) Please use node.js for your solution, but feel free to break out of the provided folder structure.
 We're happy to accept solutions demonstrating use of TDD.
+Also please note that there's no prize for a 'finished' solution!

 Please provide your solution as a separate public copy of this repository.